Human trafficking in Cambodia

-Cambodia is a source, transit, and destination country for human trafficking.
-The traffickers are reportedly organized crime syndicates, parents, relatives, friends, intimate partners, and neighbors.
+In 2006, Cambodia was a source, transit, and destination country for human trafficking.
+The traffickers were reportedly organized crime syndicates, parents, relatives, friends, intimate partners, and neighbors.

+Cambodia ratified the 2000 UN TIP Protocol in July 2007.

 Despite human trafficking being a crime in Cambodia, the country has a significant child sex tourism problem; some children are sold by their parents, while others are lured by what they think are legitimate job offers like waitressing, but then are forced into prostitution.
 Children are often held captive, beaten, and starved to force them into prostitution.
+Fraud factories have also proliferated in Cambodia during the 2020s.

-In 2022, the U.S. Department of State’s Trafficking in Persons Report downgraded Cambodia to "Tier 3" due to the Cambodian government's failure to meet the minimum standards to eliminate human trafficking and insufficient effort to address human trafficking.
+In 2022, the U.S. Department of State's Trafficking in Persons Report downgraded Cambodia to "Tier 3" due to the Cambodian government's failure to meet the minimum standards to eliminate human trafficking and insufficient effort to address human trafficking.
 Cambodia had previously hovered between Tier 2 and the Tier 2 watch lists.
+The country remained at Tier 3 in 2023.

+In 2023, the Organised Crime Index gave the country a score of 8.5 out of 10 for human trafficking, noting a sharp increase in numbers after Covid.

 Survey

 A UNICEF survey concluded that 35% of Cambodia's 15,000 prostitutes are children under the age of 16.
 Almost all of Cambodian brothels are Vietnamese-owned, with most of its prostitutes being of Vietnamese descent and captured sex slaves being of other ethnic groups.
 Men are trafficked for forced labor in the agriculture, fishing, and construction industries.
 Women are trafficked for sexual exploitation and forced labor in factories or as domestic servants.
 Children are trafficked for sexual exploitation and forced labor in organized begging rings, soliciting, and street vending.

 Common destinations for trafficking victims are Phnom Penh, Siem Reap, and Sihanoukville.

+In March 2025, the Cambodian government stated that cases of human trafficking increased in 2024, with a total of 197 cases—33 more than the previous year.
+The authorities reported having deported 2,695 Chinese nationals, 1,198 Vietnamese nationals, and 861 Indonesian nationals involved in human trafficking cases.